 Long-Range Rifle Scopes

-For long-range precision shooting, I don’t recommend scopes that don’t have a magnification power of at least 16x, preferably up to 25x power.
+For long-range precision shooting, I don’t recommend American made scopes for rifles that don’t have a magnification power of at least 16x, preferably up to 25x power.
 Luckily most of the scopes set out to reach that far, have a variable magnification of 5-25x power or similar, providing plenty of versatility for more than just long-range shooting.

 However, keep in mind that while they’re not universal.
 These scopes are on the heavier end of the spectrum, due to complex internal components and larger ocular, usually around 50mm.
 Because of that, they’re better suited for static shooting from support, rather than shoulder fire.
 If you’re planning on tracking game through miles of forests and open fields, this is not the ideal choice either.

 If you’re a long-range shooter, then you’ll be extremely satisfied with an American made scopes.
 They are the very top when it comes to technology and build quality.
 This does come with a high price, but luckily there are some very affordable options that we’ve reviewed in our article on the best rifle scope for 1000 yards.

 If you’re buying your first scope and you’re not entirely sure about what you need, or you’d like the most versatility and value out of the purchase, I highly recommend a mid-range scope.
 A general rule for what a scope for mid-range shooting is that it’s magnified at the lowest settings, typically 3x or 4x power, and reaches up to 12x to 16x power.